JedBurke/Lemony/README.md

 ### Usage

 The following is an incomplete guide for using the script.
+Please refer to the [Wiki](https://github.com/JedBurke/Lemony/wiki) for more.

 #### Basic